Cultural imperialism: British Empire

 British worldwide expansion in the 18th and 19th centuries was an economic and political phenomenon.
 However, "there was also a strong social and cultural dimension to it, which Rudyard Kipling termed the 'white man's burden'."
 One of the ways this was carried out was by religious proselytising, by, amongst others, the London Missionary Society, which was "an agent of British cultural imperialism."
 Another way, was by the imposition of educational material on the colonies for an "imperial curriculum".
 Robin A. Butlin writes, "The promotion of empire through books, illustrative materials, and educational syllabuses was widespread, part of an education policy geared to cultural imperialism".
 This was also true of science and technology in the empire.
 Douglas M. Peers and Nandini Gooptu note that "Most scholars of colonial science in India now prefer to stress the ways in which science and technology worked in the service of colonialism, as both a 'tool of empire' in the practical sense and as a vehicle for cultural imperialism.
 In other words, science developed in India in ways that reflected colonial priorities, tending to benefit Europeans at the expense of Indians, while remaining dependent on and subservient to scientific authorities in the colonial metropolis."
+British sports were spread across the Empire partially as a way of encouraging British values and cultural uniformity, though this was tempered by the fact that colonised peoples gained a sense of nationalistic pride by defeating the British in their own sports.

 The analysis of cultural imperialism carried out by Edward Said drew principally from a study of the British Empire.
 According to Danilo Raponi, the cultural imperialism of the British in the 19th century had a much wider effect than only in the British Empire.
 He writes, "To paraphrase Said, I see cultural imperialism as a complex cultural hegemony of a country, Great Britain, that in the 19th century had no rivals in terms of its ability to project its power across the world and to influence the cultural, political and commercial affairs of most countries.
 It is the 'cultural hegemony' of a country whose power to export the most fundamental ideas and concepts at the basis of its understanding of 'civilisation' knew practically no bounds."
 In this, for example, Raponi includes Italy.